theseus-rs/postgresql-embedded/SECURITY.md

 ## Supported Versions

-Only support the latest version of this crate is supported.
+Only the latest version of this crate is supported.

 ## Reporting a Vulnerability